MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMAutoDeploymentRuleDeployment.md

 ```

 ### -AllowUseMeteredNetwork
-Starting in version 1906, use this parameter to set the following option on the **Download Settings** page of the ADR deployment settings: **Allow clients on a metered Internet connection to download content after the installation deadline, which might incur additionl costs**
+Use this parameter to set the following option on the **Download Settings** page of the ADR deployment settings: **Allow clients on a metered Internet connection to download content after the installation deadline, which might incur additionl costs**

 ```yaml
 Type: Boolean